wso2-attic/choreo-docs/portal-docs/connector.md

 ![SMTP1](images/connector/smtp1.png)

 ### POP3
-The POP3 API allows you to recieve emails.
-The wizard is similar to SMTP usecase, where you can create a client with the host, username, password.
+The POP3 API allows you to receive emails.
+The wizard is similar to the SMTP use case, where you can create a client with the host, username, password.
 This API will return the first unseen email from the inbox specified with the connection parameters.

 ![POP31](images/connector/pop31.png)